kiteretsu903/HFA_subtitles/README.md

 ## How to Use

-Click <a href="https://colab.research.google.com/github/kiteretsu903/HFA_subtitles/blob/main/HFA_Subtitles.ipynb" target="_blank">this link</a> to access in Google Colab Notebook.
+<a href="https://colab.research.google.com/github/kiteretsu903/HFA_subtitles/blob/main/HFA_Subtitles.ipynb" target="_blank">Click this link</a> to access in Google Colab Notebook.

 ## License